lanfr0/test_expo-router/README.md

 ### Nested dynamic routes with Expo Router

-This is a test to learn and understand how handle multiple dynamic nested routes in Expo Router (v3).
-I didn't find any information on the official documentation of Expo Router.
+This is a test to learn and understand how to handle multiple nested dynamic routes in Expo Router (v3).
+I didn't find any information in the official Expo Router documentation.

 This the routes structure of the test.